nemanja-stanarevic/gmail-api-scala-client/README.md

 * Test suite for Attachments API
 * Test suite for Drafts API
 * Scala Docs
-* Routers and Supervisors
+* Sample router and supervisor (including implementation of RetryPolicy)
-* Gmail per-user request throttling
 * New ListAll methods for messages, threads and history
   - Method returns all resources asynchronously in chunks of specified size rather than returning nextPageToken with each response and having to make another request

-MAYBEs:
+Future[MAYBEs]:
 * Support for Google's Discovery API using Scala reflection

+Users should implement routers and supervisors appropriate for the specific use cases.
+It will be important to consider Gmail API per user request limitations (currently set at 25 work units per user/per second) and implement exponential backoff and potentially per-user request throttling.
+The library provides scaffolding for retry policy implementation (see gmailapi.restclient.RetryPolicy).

 ## Usage